-The Rights of Requesters and the Responsibilities of the City of Harrisonburg, VA Under the Virginia Freedom of Information Act
+The Rights of Requesters and the Responsibilities of the Commissioner of the Revenue, City of Harrisonburg, VA Under the Virginia Freedom of Information Act

 The Virginia Freedom of Information Act (FOIA), located § 2.2-3700 et seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials, and public employees.